pingcap/docs/tidb-configuration-file.md

 ### `deprecate-integer-display-length`

-- Deprecates displaying display width for integer types when enabled.
+- Deprecates the display width for integer types when this configuration item is set to `true`.
 - Default value: `false`

 ### `enable-tcp4-only` <span class="version-mark">New in v5.0</span>